RoskiDeluge/aleph-image-generator/README.md

 Usage:
 - A user creates a mode by generating a prompt which in turn generates an image
 - Collections of modes are categorized into moods.
-- Over time the system learns from the moods and makes prompt suggestions that match the user's preferences as capture in their moods.
+- Over time the system learns from the moods and makes prompt suggestions that match the user's preferences as captured in their moods.

 To Do:
 - Authentication (NextAuth)